Submitted by on

 The level of certification required for a contractor to meet CMMC compliance requirements will be specified in the DoD’s RFIs and RFPs.
 The higher a contractor’s CMMC level, the more DOD contracts that are potentially available.

 DoD subcontractors are subject to the same CMMC compliance level as prime contractors.
 The level of CMMC compliance is dictated by the level specified in the contract and the information that is shared with subcontractors.
-For instance, a subcontract may only have to meet CMMC compliance requirements for a lower level if their work is registered as less sensitive.
+For instance, a subcontract may only have to meet CMMC compliance requirements for a lower level if the subcontractor’s work is registered as less sensitive.

 It should also be noted that if a DoD contractor or subcontractor works with a Managed Services Provider (MSP) or Managed Security Service(s) Provider (MSSP), the MSP or MSSP must be at the same CMMC compliance level as the contractor or subcontractor.